Heveraldob12/Django_Curso_Alura/README.md

 Esse site tem o intuito de abranger grande parte do Django para que eu possa aprender a utilizar esse framework de maneira mais efetiva e coerente.

+---

+Introductory Django courses:
+Creation of a gallery of celestial bodies, called Alura Space.

+This site is intended to cover a large part of Django so that I can learn to use this framework more effectively and coherently.

 ## Esse repositório inclui mais de um curso.